 - Grouping or merging related or similar defects into one category

-Going through this process, you have to keep the Voice of Customer in mind.
-Some characteristics of the products may be important to clients and others might be nice-to-haves.
-Focus on the features that will impact on customer satisfaction and make sure that the traits are measurable.
+Going through this process, you have to keep the Voice of the Customer in mind.
+Some characteristics of the products may be important to clients and others might be nice to have.
+Focus on the features that will impact customer satisfaction and make sure that the traits are measurable.

 Calculating DPMO: Step 3